david-heasman00/Codecademy-Python-Strings-Medical-Insurance-Project/README.md

 (I've completed the SQL part.
 You can view my certificate [here](https://drive.google.com/file/d/1Legrq2X0gKU4fsR8XU_1eY_9k3Ftid8g/view?usp=drive_link)).

-This project was part of the Python Fundamentals for Data Science (Part I) Module (which was part of the Data Science Foundations section – it's a big course).
+This project was part of the Python Fundamentals for Data Science (Part II) Module (which was part of the Data Science Foundations section – it's a big course).

 It's at the end of the Python Strings chapter, and is intended to test one's use of python strings, specifically with the intention of cleaning messy text data.